jonaspleyer/cellular_raza-homepage/static/publications/2024-joss/paper.md

 It is in the midst of being deprecated and only serves for some legacy usecases.
 In the future, we hope to add a dedicated backend named `cara` to leverage GPU-accelerated (Graphical Processing Unit) algorithms.
+-->

 # Examples

-All presented examples with more in-depth descriptions as well as the used code can be viewed at [cellular-raza.com/showcase](https://cellular-raza.com/showcase).
+Examples and simulaton code are explained in full detail at [cellular-raza.com/showcase](https://cellular-raza.com/showcase).

 ## Cell Sorting

-Cell sorting is a naturally occurring phenomenon which drives many biological processes [@Steinberg1963; @Graner1992].
+Cell sorting is a naturally occurring phenomenon [@Steinberg1963; @Graner1992].
 While the underlying biological reality can be quite complex, it is rather simple to describe such a system in its most basic form.
-The responsible principle is that the `Interaction` between cells are specific to their species.
+Fundamentally, any cellular `Interaction` is specific to their species.
-In our example, we consider two distinct species represented by soft spheres which physically attract each other at close proximity if their species is identical.
+We consider two distinct species represented by soft spheres which physically attract each other at close proximity if their species is identical.

-We initially place cells randomly inside a cube with reflective boundary conditions.
+Cells are placed randomly inside a cube with reflective boundary conditions.
 In the final snapshot, we can clearly see the phase-separation between the different species.

 ![Cell Sorting - Start](figures/cell_sorting_start.png){ width=50% }